zhanglix/overlayroot/README.md

 ```
 ### Effects
-If everything goes well, you will get something like this by run lsblk
+If everything goes well, run `lsblk` and you will get something like this

 ```lang=shell
 pi@raspberrypi:~ $ lsblk